gridlocdev/v/doc/docs.md

 your executable.

-When you compile with `-prod`, the file *will be embedded inside* your executable, increasing your binary size, but making it more self contained and thus easier to distribute.
+When you compile with `-prod`, the file *will be embedded inside* your executable, increasing your binary size, but making it more self-contained and thus easier to distribute.
 In this case, `embedded_file.data()` will cause *no IO*, and it will always return the same data.